‘I’m not a number. I’m a free man!’

 3.2 The Girl Who Was Death

-Includes a making-of documentary as well as downloads of scripts, full music score and bonus documentary material
+This release also includes a making-of documentary as well as bonus downloads of scripts.

 THE PRISONER™ remains unique in the world of television.
 A taut psycho-thriller about a secret agent who resigns and finds himself thrown into a Kafka-esque world of mindplay and enigma.